ManuelM512/HowFarAmI/README.md

 ## How Does It Work?

 This project uses a breadth-first search algorithm without relying on graph structures.
 Instead, it employs a dictionary and a list, as the primary data structures.
-This allows for efficient pathfinding between links with O(1) time complexity for checking if a link has been visited, while also being capable of reconstruct the path after reaching the target link.
+This allows for efficient pathfinding between links with O(1) time complexity for checking if a link has been visited, while also being capable of reconstructing the path after reaching the target link.

 ### Steps:
 1. **Validation**: The algorithm first checks if both the starting and target Wikipedia links are valid.